discordx-ts/discordx/packages/di/README.md

 # 📖 Introduction

-Dependency injection service with TSyringe and TypeDI support.
+Dependency injection service with support for agnostic IOC.

 # 💻 Installation